CompleteMonochrome/ddlctrueroute/README.md

 # Doki Doki True Route

-To install, please find the download links on the reddit thread: https://www.reddit.com/r/DDLCMods/comments/84tlpi/wip_doki_doki_true_route/
+To install, please find the download links in the reddit thread: https://www.reddit.com/r/DDLCMods/comments/84tlpi/wip_doki_doki_true_route/

 Here is a link to my discord server if you need help or want to talk about it: https://discord.gg/bd6q3N2